marcus-klammt/UnityPathTracing/README.md

 # Credits

-* Rendering pipeline is based on Sebastian Lague's ray tracing video, which is based on Ray Tracing in One Weekend.
+* The rendering pipeline is based on Sebastian Lague's ray tracing video, which is based on Ray Tracing in One Weekend.
-* Shader helper is also from the same source
+Shader Helper is also from the same source.